zitadel/zitadel/docs/docs/concepts/architecture/software.md

 The query handler receives all read relevant operations.
 These can either be query or simple `getById` calls.
 When receiving a query it will proceed by passing this to the repository which will call the database and return the dataset.
-If a request calls for a specific id the call will, most of the times, be revalidated against the eventstore.
+If a request calls for a specific id the call will, most of the times, be revalidated against the Event Store.
 This is achieved by triggering the projection to make sure that the last sequence of a id is loaded into the query view.

-> The query side has the option to dynamically check the eventstore for newer events on a certain id to make sure for consistent responses without delay.
+> The query side has the option to dynamically check the Event Store for newer events on a certain id to make sure for consistent responses without delay.

 **Query View**

-The query view is repsonsible to query the storage layer with the request from the command handler.
+The query view is responsible to query the storage layer with the request from the command handler.
-It is also repsonsible to execute authorization checks.
+It is also responsible to execute authorization checks.
 To check if a request is valid and can be answered.

 #### Storage Layer

+As ZITADEL itself is built completely stateless only the storage layer is needed for storing things.
 The storage layer of ZITADEL is responsible for multiple things.
 For example:

-- Distributing data for high availability over multiple server, data centers or reegions
+- Distributing data for high availability over multiple server, data centers or regions
 - Guarantee strong consistency for the command side
-- Guarantee good query perfomance for the query side
+- Guarantee good query performance for the query side
-- Ability to store data in specific datacenters or regions for data residency (This is only supported with CockroachDB Cloud or Enterprise)
+- Ability to store data in specific data centers or regions for data residency (This is only supported with CockroachDB Cloud or Enterprise)
 - Backup and restore operation for disaster recovery purpose

 ZITADEL currently supports CockroachDB as first choice of storage due to its perfect match for ZITADELs needs.